open-contracting/cardinal-rs/docs/cli/indicators/index.md

    :::{admonition} To do
    :class: caution
-   This section will expand on the interpretation of results. [#40](https://github.com/open-contracting/cardinal-rs/issues/40)
+   This section will expand on the interpretation of results.
+See GitHub issue [#40](https://github.com/open-contracting/cardinal-rs/issues/40).
    :::

 1. **Edit the settings**.
 Adjust the configuration of the [indicators](#list) based on your review of the results, in order to reduce false positives.